Beach Park, Illinois: Major streets

-There were 3,636 households, out of which 36.3% had children under the age of 18 living with them, 60.7% were married couples living together, 10.8% had a female householder with no husband present, and 25.0% were non-families.
-20.5% of all households were made up of individuals, and 6.7% had someone living alone who was 65 years of age or older.
-The average household size was 2.77 and the average family size was 3.21.

-In the village, the population was spread out, with 27.0% under the age of 18, 7.7% from 18 to 24, 29.9% from 25 to 44, 25.1% from 45 to 64, and 10.2% who were 65 years of age or older.
-The median age was 37 years.
-For every 100 females, there were 98.8 males.
-For every 100 females age 18 and over, there were 96.3 males.

-The median income for a household in the village was $56,553, and the median income for a family was $65,064.
-Males had a median income of $42,982 versus $32,412 for females.
-The per capita income for the village was $23,803.
-About 3.5% of families and 3.7% of the population were below the poverty line, including 7.1% of those under age 18 and none of those age 65 or over.

 Illinois Beach State Park

 Beach Park is the home to the South Beach section of Illinois Beach State Park, which is otherwise located in Winthrop Harbor.
 The beach was originally part of Camp Logan, a rifle range developed by the Illinois National Guard in 1892.
 In World War I and World War II it served as a rifle range for the Great Lakes Naval Training Station.
 The range remained in operation until 1973, when it was transferred to the Illinois Department of Conservation.
 In 1950, the Illinois Dunes Preservation Society was established to maintain the natural qualities of the beach.
 With the help of the Illinois Department of Conservation the area south of Beach Road was established as the state's first natural preserve.
 The northern beach, between Beach Road and the Wisconsin state border, was obtained between 1971 and 1982.

 The south beach is now home of the Illinois Beach Resort and Conference Center.
 The North Point Marina is at the north beach.
 This is Illinois' newest and largest marina and the largest freshwater marina in the United States.

 More than 650 species of plants have been recorded in the dunes area alone, including dozens of types of colorful wildflowers.

-On May 9, 2000, the area encompassing Illinois Beach State Park and North Point Marina was officially designated as the Cullerton Complex in honor of William J. Cullerton, Sr., war hero, avid environmentalist and long-time friend of conservation.
+On May 9, 2000, the area encompassing Illinois Beach State Park and North Point Marina was officially designated as the Cullerton Complex in honor of William J. Cullerton Sr., war hero, avid environmentalist and long-time friend of conservation.